 - Allergy medicines to control itching

 Even though the cause is genetic, this is not an inherited disease.
 Genes that mutate after birth seem responsible.

 Polycythemia Vera Symptoms

-The symptoms of primary polycythemia occur gradually and vary from person to person.
+The symptoms occur gradually and vary from person to person.
 Some people show no signs of the condition.
 Symptoms may include:

-- Abnormal and heavy bleeding due to a cut or a nosebleed
+- Heavy bleeding due to a cut or a nosebleed

 - Intense and frequent bone pain and/or muscle pain

 - Reddish skin